stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 };
 ```

-Here we override the default `strip` method to also append the final two indices of the triangle strip in the same manner as we did way back in the [Cube Demo](/JOVE/blog/part-3-cube/textures) chapter.
-We refactor the cube builder to use the new factory.
+Here the default `strip` method is overridden to append the final two indices of the triangle strip in the same manner as we did way back in the [Cube Demo](/JOVE/blog/part-3-cube/textures) chapter.

-Finally the primitive enumeration is modified to provide an index factory:
+Finally the primitive enumeration is modified to provide an index factory where appropriate:

 ```java
 public enum Primitive {